ctuning/ck-docker/README.md

  $ ck build docker:ck-interactive-article --sudo
 ```

-## Participate in GCC crowd-tuning:
+## Participate in GCC crowd-tuning

 You can participate in GCC crowd-tuning (i.e. collaboratively
 tuning optimization heuristic of GCC and sharing experimental results